CloudNation-nl/eks-app-mesh-polyglot-demo/INSTRUCTIONS.md

 And that's it!
 You've created your first kubernetes deployment and service!.

 ### Using manifest files
+In the previous section we have created a service using the `kubectl` CLI.
-Now, create a new file callled `nginx.manifest` with the following content:
+In this section, we will create a new file callled `manifest.yaml` with the following content:
 ```yaml
 ---
 apiVersion: apps/v1